MPR121 Capacitive Touch Sensor I2C Controller Breakout Module 12 Key

 You can select one of 4 addresses with the ADDR pin, for a total of 48 capacitive touch pads on one I2C 2-wire bus.
 Using this chip is a lot easier than doing the capacitive sensing with analog inputs: it handles all the filtering for you and can be configured for more/less sensitivity.

 There a four jumpers on the bottom of the board, all of which are set (closed) by default.
-An address jumper ties the ADD pin to ground, meaning the default I2C address of the chip will be 0x5A.
+An address jumper ties the ADD pin to the ground, meaning the default I2C address of the chip will be 0x5A.
 If you need to change the address of the chip (by shorting ADD to a different pin), make sure you open the jumper first.
-Jumpers also connect SDA, SCL and the interrupt pin to 10k pull-up resistors.
+Jumpers also connect SDA, SCL, and the interrupt pin to 10k pull-up resistors.
 If you don’t require the pull-up resistors you can open the jumpers by cutting the trace connecting them.